AdobeDocs/experience-manager-learn.en/help/headless-tutorial/spa-editor/angular/extend-component.md

         imageRotate=""/>
     ```

-    Most components do not require a `cq:editConfig`, the Image and child descendents of the Image component are exceptions.
+    Most components do not require a `cq:editConfig`, the Image, and child descendents of the Image component are exceptions.

 6. In the IDE switch to the `ui.frontend` module, navigating to `ui.frontend/src/app/components/card`: